Cloud-Native · Head-to-Head

 Choose 1Password Business if you need a cloud-agnostic platform that combines team password management with developer secrets and a user-friendly interface.
 Choose AWS Secrets Manager if you are fully invested in AWS and want native service integration, automatic rotation for AWS databases, and a fully managed pay-per-use model without additional infrastructure.

-Used AWS Secrets Manager or 1Password (Business)?
-Share your experience.
+Tried AWS Secrets Manager or 1Password (Business)?
+Drop a quick rating.

 Feature-by-Feature Comparison